d4rc0d3x/ctfs/writeups/vulnhub/Gibsonv0.2/README.md

 525p 0:00:00:00 100.00% (2016-05-25 10:59) 5250p/s Z3r0 k001
 ```

-OK, no we have 525 variations of zero cool with and without space using L33T transformation, in file "zerocoolpass.txt".
+OK, now we have 525 variations of zero cool with and without space using L33T transformation, in file "zerocoolpass.txt".
 I'd say it's a good start.

 Let's use a very quick and ugly for command in bash prompt to go through our password file and using the same gpg command we used before: